 - Tortellini – used Cheese version.
 Since this recipe includes shrimp, you don’t want to mix up flavors too much with other proteins.
 You can usually find the tortellini in the FRIDGE area near the cheese.
 It’s a fresh pasta that stays cold.

 Creamy Pesto Dressing Ingredients

 Hint: Make your pesto dressing in a separate bowl so you can make sure you incorporate and mix your dressing perfectly before adding it to your pasta salad bowl.

 - Mayo – I only use Hellmann’s

-- Pesto – Its OK to purchase pesto in a jar, its typically by the Italian products in your store, but if you want to make your own homemade pesto sauce, I have a recipe
+- Pesto – It is OK to purchase pesto in a jar; it’s typically by the Italian products in your store, but if you want to make some homemade pesto sauce, I have a recipe.

-- Whole Cream – if needed, you can substitute half and half or milk, but it might be less thick.
+- Heavy whipping Cream – You can substitute half and half or milk if needed, but it might be less thick.
 Just lower the amount you use to find the right consistency.
-It wont alter the flavor too much, although I always recommend using whole cream when you can for that rich hearty flavor
+It won’t alter the flavor too much, although I always recommend using heavy whipping cream for that rich, hearty flavor.

 - Olive Oil